dstreev/hms-mirror/Writerside/topics/hms-mirror-features.md

 ## Table Translations

 ### Legacy Managed Tables
 `hms-mirror` will convert 'legacy' managed tables in Hive 1 or 2 to EXTERNAL tables in Hive 3.
-It relies on the `legacyHive` setting in the cluster configurations to accurately make this conversion.
+It relies on the `legacyHive` setting in the cluster configurations to accurately make this conversionResult.
 So make sure you've set this correctly.

 ## `distcp` Planning Workbook and Scripts